Buying travel insurance for Schengen Visa in India? From how much it costs to which one’s the best, clear all your doubts here!

 Yes, I did!

-When buying a travel insurance you should know what kind of coverage your insurance policy entitles you to.
-A travel insurance is not just a medical insurance.
+Travel insurance is not just medical insurance.
 There are different types of coverage available based on your needs.

 - Trip Cancellation Insurance: Covers you for any interruptions in your travel plans, including flight delays/cancellations etc.